Spain and the American Civil War: Military observers and weapons trade

 During the war, the Union granted Spanish representatives unprecedented access to weapons, armies, and military installations.
 This was a calculated move to dissuade Spain from siding with the Confederacy by showing her the military strength of the Union, all while presenting an outwardly friendly face rather than hostile.

 In the spring of 1861, the Union hosted a delegation of Spanish artillery officers investigating weapons purchases for the garrisons of Cuba and Puerto Rico.
 Though no purchase was made in the end, this helped build positive relations between the two countries.
 In 1862, general Juan Prim met Lincoln and William H. Seward in the White House while on his way back from refusing to join the Second French Intervention in Mexico.
 Prim also observed the Army of the Potomac ahead of the Battle of Richmond and visited a prison in Philadelphia.
-Back in Spain, Prim warned of the size and quality of the Union Army and its readiness to enforce the Monroe Doctrine, in a veiled but public criticism of Isabella II's desire to hold onto Santo Domingo and support the French-installed Second Mexican Empire.
+Back in Spain, Prim warned of the size and quality of the Union Army and its readiness to enforce the Monroe Doctrine, in a veiled but public criticism of queen Isabella II's desire to hold onto Santo Domingo and support the French-installed Second Mexican Empire.
 Afterward, Prim evolved to more liberal ideals that culminated with him leading the deposition of Isabella II in the 1868 Glorious Revolution.

 On 8 May 1863 the Spanish purchased four steam gunboats from US shipyards.
 From the same year, Tassara, military attachés, and other Spanish agents were shown the USS Monitor and other ironclads that caused great impression.
 Tassara reflected that Spain's wooden fleet was useless against such ships despite its own ongoing naval buildup.

 The military attaché in Washington, Valeriano Weyler, possibly studied William Tecumseh Sherman's scorched earth tactics and later applied the lessons as captain-general during the Cuban War of Independence, though the evidence is inconclusive.